humio-contrib/humio-kafka-instance-helm-chart/README.md

+# About

-# This helm chart is used to generate an appropriate Kafa CR using Strimzi for Humio
+This helm chart is used to generate an appropriate Kafa CR using Strimzi for Humio